 Click on any picture to see a larger version.

-In Hawaiian mythology, Kauai (properly pronounced “Cow-ah-ee,” but often pronounced “Kuh-why-ee”) was the original home of the volcano goddess Pele (“Pay-lay”).
+In Hawaiian mythology, the island of Kauai (properly pronounced “Cow-ah-ee,” but often pronounced “Kuh-why-ee”) was the original home of the volcano goddess Pele (“Pay-lay”).
 But Pele’s vengeful sister Namaka (“Nah-ma-kah”), goddess of the ocean, chased her first to Oahu, then to Maui, and finally to her current home on the Big Island of Hawaii, where high mountains put her safely out of Namaka’s reach.
-This myth shows that the ancient Polynesians were astute observers of nature.
+This myth shows the ancient Polynesians were astute observers of nature.
 They correctly deduced that Kauai, the northernmost of the main Hawaiian islands, is the oldest in the archipelago; and that the islands to the south get progressively younger.
 The only active volcanoes today are on Hawaii, the southernmost island.

 The mythical rivalry between Pele and Namaka echoes what scientists now know about how the Hawaiian islands formed.
 But the process actually involves geology rather than deities.
-The Earth’s crust— the outer layer that we live on— is made of enormous “plates” that float on a layer of molten rock called the mantle.
+The Earth’s crust— the outer layer we live on— is made of enormous “plates” floating on a layer of molten rock called the mantle.
 The plate that contains Hawaii and much of the Pacific Ocean is, not surprisingly, called the Pacific Plate.
 As the plate slides 5 to 10 centimeters per year over a particularly hot section of the mantle, Pele’s fiery eruptions of magma rising from the mantle heap up to build an island.
 As the drifting plate carries the island away from the hot spot, the eruptions gradually diminish until they cease.
 Namaka— in the form of wind, rain, waves, and the weight of the island itself— is then free to slowly but relentlessly devour the island.

 The full chain of Hawaiian islands actually extends north of Kauai for over 2,300 kilometers.
 Those ancient “Northwestern Hawaiian Islands” were once full-sized.
 But Namaka has mostly consumed them, leaving only the vestigial specks of land and sandy atolls that comprise an uninhabited wildlife preserve.